 What is a Rate-and-Term Refinance?

 Rate-and-term refinance is different than a cash-out refinance.
-Both forms of refinancing allow homeowners to change their interest rates or adjust their loan term, but homeowners with a cash-out refinance can cash-out the difference between the previous and new mortgage.
+Both forms of refinancing allow homeowners to change their interest rate or adjust their loan term, but homeowners with a cash-out refinance can cash-out the difference between the previous and new mortgage.

 Similar to other refinances, a rate-and-term refinance holds great benefits.
 Homeowners can: